NiklasGollenstede/nixos-installer/modules/base.nix.md

         ''; # (use this indirection so that all open shells update automatically)

         nix.nixPath = [ "nixpkgs=/run/current-system/pkgs" ]; # this intentionally replaces the defaults: nixpkgs is here, /etc/nixos/flake.nix is implicit, channels are impure
-        # TODO: decide whether to put any other flake inputs also on the nix path: con: they may very well not even have a »./default.nix«
         nix.autoOptimiseStore = true; # because why not ...
         environment.shellAliases = { "with" = ''nix-shell --run "bash --login" -p''; }; # »with« doesn't seem to be a common linux command yet, and it makes sense here: with $package => do stuff in shell